DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 As per the turntable section, these changes need to be incorporated into the process outlined in
-`ex-turntable/assembly:8. add the ex-turntable device driver to ex-commandstation`{.interpreted-text role="ref"} in order to add the traverser device driver to our
+`ex-turntable/assembly:8. add the ex-turntable device driver to ex-commandstation` in order to add the traverser device driver to our
 \|EX-CS\|.

 Expand \"myHal.cpp\" to see the \|EX-CS\| HAL configuration file